Messenger app only working on WiFi?

 e220

-Disclaimer: I’m not responsible, nor will be held liable, for anything you do with the information I provide in this tutorial.
+Disclaimer: I’m not responsible or liable for anything you do with this tutorial.
 Use it at your own risk.

-Or you can download and extract this file.
-It contains all the tools we need for the job, including a lightweight portable hex editor πŸ™‚
+Or just download and unzip this file.
+It’s got everything you need, including a lightweight portable hex editor 🙂

-Basically, Unlocking the e220 is simple as running the E220 CardLock Unlock tool and entering the unlock code and pressing the “Ok” button.
-But that’s when you “know” the unlock code.
+Unlocking the E220 is as easy as running the E220 CardLock Unlock tool, punching in the unlock code, and hitting “OK.”
+But that’s only if you already *know* the unlock code.

 unlock

-So how do we find the unlock code for our modem? that’s where the other tools come in handy.
+So how do you figure out the unlock code?
+That’s where the other tools come in.

-Plug your modem to the computer and run the E220 Updater.
-Wait till it detects your modem and then press the “Cancel” button. yes!
-Cancel it!
-This is just to make it easier for the “real tool” to identify the modem.
+Plug your modem into your computer and run the E220 Updater.
+Wait for it to detect your modem, then hit the “Cancel” button.
+Yep, cancel it!
+This just preps things for the real tool to spot the modem easier.

-Hope this will be helpful.
-I’d absolutely love to know your views on this.
-Good luck with unlocking your modems πŸ™‚
+Hope this helps!
+I’d love to hear what you think.
+Good luck unlocking your modems 🙂 ~SeeJay

 Using Huawei E220 HSDPA modem in GNU/Linux

-If you’ve been following me on twitter you already know that I got a mobile broadband connection.
-But if you don’t know it yet, thats a good reason you should follow me on twitter.
-Anyways! the modem I got with my connection is the Huawei E220, And I’m very happy to say that it works perfectly fine under GNU/Linux.
-I was actually planning to write a blog post on that but was busy by some projects done with our local kde developer siraj πŸ™‚ (nothing related to KDE by the way)
+If you’ve been following me on Twitter, you already know I got a mobile broadband connection.
+If not, that’s a solid reason to follow me on Twitter.
+Anyway!
+The modem I got is a Huawei E220, and I’m stoked to say it works flawlessly on GNU/Linux.
+I meant to write a blog post about it earlier, but I’ve been tied up with some projects alongside our local KDE dev, Siraj 🙂 (nothing KDE-related, though).

-E220 works perfectly with wvdial on ubuntu Hardy Haron.
+The E220 works perfectly with wvdial on Ubuntu Hardy Heron.

 (1) Plug in the modem and run